 7. Eat slowly

 Eating slowly is part of eating mindfully as we can appreciate and savour the tastes, textures and flavours of our meals.
-But eating slowly also has its benefits.
+But eating slowly also has its physical benefits for good digestion and satiety.

-Let’s get a little sciency, shall we?
-Now, our appetite is largely controlled by a hormone called ghrelin.
-After a meal, our gut suppresses ghrelin, which controls hunger, while also releasing fullness hormones ( 18).
-These hormones tell your brain that you’ve eaten, reducing the appetite, making you feel full, and helping you stop eating.
-This process takes about 20 minutes, so the reason we recommend eating slowly is so that we give our brain the time it needs to receive these ‘feel full’ signals (19, 20).
+Our appetite is largely controlled by a hormone called ghrelin.
+After a meal, our gut suppresses ghrelin, which controls hunger, while also releasing fullness hormones ( 15).
+These hormones tell your brain that you've eaten, reducing the appetite, making you feel full, and helping you stop eating.
+This process takes about 20 minutes, so the reason we recommend eating slowly is so that we give our brain the time it needs to receive these 'feel full' signals (16, 17).

 8. Chew your food!